 The answer would be: "Rim widths corresponding to the tire size 195/65 R15 are: 5.5, 6.0, 6.5 and 7.0 inches".
 The information related to other tire sizes can be found in Wheel/Rim Size Calculator or Rim Width Range and Measuring rim for Tire Size chart.

 What tire widths fit to my wheel/rim?

-When replacing OE(original equipment) tire with a wider aftermarket tire, the width of rim should be taken into account because each rim width corresponds to only a few tire widths.
+When replacing OE(original equipment) tire with a wider one, aftermarket tire, the width of rim should be taken into consideration because each rim width corresponds to only a few tire widths.

-These charts, as an addition to our tire4rim calc, should be used along with our rim4tire calc, which complements first two.
-If you choose a tire dimension in these charts or in the tire4rim calc, do one more check in the Wheel/Rim size calculator(or in the chart: Rim width range and Measuring rim width for Tire Size) for the selected tire dimension, to double check if the selected tire size has your existing rim in the acceptable rim width range.
+The charts, as an addition to our tire4rim calculator, should be used along with our rim4tire calculator, which complement each other.
+If you choose a tire size in these charts or in the Tire size for rim size calculator, do one more check in the Wheel/Rim size calculator(or in the chart: Rim width range and Measuring rim width for Tire Size) for the selected tire size, to double check if the selected tire size has your rim in the acceptable rim width range.

 Which tire width to choose from the tire width range?

-Every tire width and aspect ratio combination, listed below specified rim width, can be mounted on the rim width, but which tire width is the most appropriate for the specified rim width?
+In the charts, every tire width and aspect ratio combination, listed below the certain rim width, could be mounted on the rim width, but the question is: which tire width is the best fit to the rim width?

-The tire measuring rim width, which stems from the tire size could help.
-You already have the tire width, the aspect ratio, the rim diameter, that is, you have the full tire dimension. if your rim width is closer to the measuring rim of selected tire, there is a greater chance that the chosen tire is more likely to fits your rim.
+The tire Measuring Rim Width, which stems from the tire size could help.
+You already have the tire width, the aspect ratio, the rim diameter you want to use, that is, you have the full tire size. if your rim width is closer to the measuring rim of selected tire, it's more likely that the chosen tire would fit your rim.

-Every tire has its own Measuring Rim (check the Measuring Rim Width for a tire size by clicking the previous link).
-In other words, the nominal tire size(imprinted on a tire sidewall) becomes the real tire dimension when fitted on the appropriate measuring rim.
+Every tire size has its own Measuring Rim (check the Measuring Rim Width for a tire size by clicking the previous link).
+In other words, the nominal tire size(imprinted on a tire sidewall) becomes the real tire size when fitted on the appropriate Measuring Rim.

-For the specific rim width and adequate tire dimensions try out our Tire size for rim size/width calculator which tells you what tire sizes to pick - for entered rim size(i.e., rim width).
+For the specific rim size and adequate tire dimensions try out our Tire size for rim size/width calculator which tells you what tire sizes to pick for entered rim size(i.e., rim width).

-The charts in this article show what tire widths fit to the specific wheel / rim size i.e., show the tire width range for a given rim width.
-E.g., for the 7" rim width, following tire widths can be fitted: from 185mm to 275mm.
+The charts in this article show what tire width and series combinations fit to the specific wheel / rim width i.e., they show the tire width range for the given rim width.
+E.g., for the 7" (inch) rim width, following tire widths can be fitted: from 195mm to 255mm.

-If two tires have the same tire width, but different series: first has 50, second one has 30, that means that the second tire has smaller tire sidewall height(lower profile) in relation to the first, rims will be closer to the road.
+If two tires have the same tire width, but different series: the first has 50, the second has 30, that means that the second tire has the smaller tire sidewall height(lower profile) in relation to the first, so rims will be closer to the road.

-Actual tire dimension depends on a rim on which the tire is mounted.
-The nominal tire dimension is imprinted on the tire sidewall, but the tire gets its real dimensions(i.e., real tire size) only when mounted on the rim.
-That's the reason why a measuring rim exists for every tire dimension.
+Actual tire dimensions depend on a rim on which a tire is mounted.
+The nominal tire size is imprinted on the tire sidewall, but the tire gets its real dimensions(i.e., real tire size) only when mounted on the rim.
+That's the reason why a Measuring Rim exists for every tire size.

 The type of rim, that tire is designed for, is also important.

-All these things affect the overall tire diameter, which is important to stay in permissible limit, during the process of tire replacement.
+All these things could affect the overall tire diameter(or circumference), which is important to stay in the permissible limit, during the process of tire replacement.

-The charts are a compilation of data from year books of renowned tire manufacturers, and it may not be in accordance with the newest data, so please, always check data from these charts with tire manufacturers or tire specialists!
+The charts are a compilation of data from year books of renowned tire manufacturers, and it might not be in accordance with the newest data, so please, always check the data from these charts with tire manufacturers or tire specialists!